AnasGamal/AnasGamal/README.md

 ## 👨‍💻 About Me

-Undergraduate researcher at Stetson University working on Algorithms and Efficient AI
+Undergraduate researcher at Stetson University working on vLLMs in transporation, Algorithms, SNNs for Epilepsy Prediction

--   🤝 Open to research collaborations

 ## 🛠️ Tech Stack